 What will make this space special are the people that will visit there.
 We look forward to seeing you.

-Jennifer Buchanan is a health entrepreneur in the truest sense of the word.
+Jennifer Buchanan is a health speaker and health entrepreneur in the truest sense of the word.
 Since she became a certified music therapist almost three decades ago, the music therapy industry has shifted from not being a recognized industry at all to becoming a legislated profession.
-As a leading expert, Buchanan has served hundreds of organizations with her team at JB Music Therapy, which she founded in 1991.
+As a leading expert, Jennifer has lead and grown through each of these transitions, serving hundreds of organizations through her award winning company which she founded in 1991.

-JB Music Therapy has thrice been nominated for the Community Impact Award by the Calgary Chamber of Commerce.
-Jennifer is also the former president of the Canadian Association of Music Therapists (1998-2001, 2013-2015).
-She is recognized as an esteemed leader in bridging academic research in music, medicine and the public.
+JB Music Therapy Inc. has thrice been nominated for the Community Impact Award by the Calgary Chamber of Commerce as well as received professional recognition awards from several of the organizations she serves including the Canadian Mental Health Association.
+Jennifer is the former president of the Canadian Association of Music Therapists (1998-2001, 2013-2015) and is recognized as an esteemed leader in bridging academic research in music, medicine and the public.